ipchama/dhammer/README.md

     	Number of unique MAC addresses to pre-generate. (default 1) -maxlife int
     	How long to run.
 0 == forever
+  -promisc
+    	Turn on promiscuous mode for the listening interface.
+  -relay-gateway-ip string
+    	Gateway (giaddr) IP for relayed requests.
+If not set, it will default to the relay source IP.
   -relay-source-ip string
     	Source IP for relayed requests.  relay-source-ip AND relay-target-server-ip must be set for relay mode.
   -relay-target-server-ip string